Jud1th1/Meditation/README.md

 ## Overview

-The Serenity Now App is a meditation and relaxation application that provides users with a selection of ambient sounds and calming visuals for a serene and immersive experience.
-The app is designed to offer a simple and intuitive interface, allowing users to choose from a curated playlist of 10-minute meditation sessions, each accompanied by a soothing background video and calming background music.
+Serenity Now is a calming, mobile-first meditation app that provides a curated selection of 10-minute sessions.
+Each session pairs immersive background videos with soft ambient soundtracks, helping users unwind through a clean and focused interface.
+The app is optimized for accessibility and responsive performance across all devices.

 ### The challenge

-The primary challenge of this project was to create a mobile-friendly application that delivers a seamless user experience.
-Integrating both video and audio elements posed unique challenges in terms of performance optimization, ensuring fast loading times, and maintaining a visually appealing design across various devices.
+Building an app that combines HTML5 video, audio, and JavaScript timers in a seamless way — all while maintaining performance, responsiveness, and accessibility.
+Ensuring media loaded efficiently and that users could easily control their experience (start, pause, reset, switch durations) across multiple themed pages was key.

 ### Screenshot